 Pineapple Sage (a.k.a.
 Elegant Sage) is considered a perennial in zones similar to its native Mexico.
-In zones 6-7, it may be able to survive the winter if properly mulched but expect the foliage to die back to the ground.
+In zones 6-7, it may be able to survive the winter if properly mulched and protected but expect the foliage to die back to the ground.
 Colder than that and it is less likely to make it.
 One other trait it shares with other salvias is that it does not tolerate wet soil.
 Pineapple sage likes regular moisture, but make sure it has good drainage.

 This plant grows tall and wide, about 3-4 feet in all directions, but the stems are kind of spindly, and can flop a bit under the weight of all of its flowers.
 I usually chop mine down to 1 1/2 – 2 feet after it has finished its blooming to keep it more manageable.
 It is a great plant for the back of the border, but it may not be visible for a while depending on how it handled the winter.
 Never fear, it will grow and put on an excellent show of profuse blooms of crimson red in mid- to late-fall.

 It is really easy to propagate, should you want more plants.
 Just take cuttings and stick them either in a cup of water, or in a pot of damp soil until it roots.
 It likes full sun, but mine gets a fair amount of morning shade and hasn’t complained.

 Hummingbirds and other pollinators absolutely love this plant, and given the time of year that it blooms, it becomes a great nutrient source for them.
 In fact, in mild winter areas it will bloom for much of the winter, providing crucial food.
 The little tubsy-ubsy in the pictures actually chases off other hummingbirds that dare to come feed from this plant!

 - Put some leaves in a glass of iced tea and lightly crush them to release the flavor.